Resgrid/Core/docs/source/installation/index.rst

     C:\\Resgrid\\Tools>

 This will be run when your upgrading your Resgrid installation as well.
+If you installed (unzipped and copied) Resgrid to another path other then C:\\Resgrid ensure you are opening the command prompt to that directory instead of C:\\Resgrid.

 IIS Installation
 ****************************